 At our last hackathon, we were keen to see how we could help restore trust in the charity sector using blockchain.
 We know that understanding blockchain technology is very difficult for the average user.
 Our challenge was to see how we could promote blockchain’s benefits in an accessible manner, and how to create a business model around it.

-Next week, we’ll be talking more about our experience with blockchain technology applications and how we created BlockAid, a donation platform that uses blockchain and smart contracts to guarantee donations.
+We’ll soon be talking more about our experience with blockchain technology applications and how we created BlockAid, a donation platform that uses blockchain and smart contracts to guarantee donations.
 Remember to check it out.